Fully funded online and face to face sustainable business courses for women

 Sign up to the SSE newsletter to stay up to date with the latest opportunities for support in your area.

 You can also follow SSE on social:

 Courses are provided by our teams in the South West and Hampshire, in partnership with YTKO.
 AWE is supported by the Interreg France (Channel) England Programme, which is contributing over €2.6m of European Regional Development Funds to address economic and social issues in regions either side of the Channel.

 Through this collaborative, cross-border approach, we seek to improve the quality and effectiveness of support to socially or economically disadvantaged and under-represented groups and to address the gender imbalance in entrepreneurship.

 The AWE project aims to:

-- create 35 hours of new learning content
+- create new learning content

-- train 700 women entrepreneurs
+- train women entrepreneurs

-- recruit and train more than 160 mentors
+- recruit and train more mentors

-- help 134 women to start new businesses
+- help women to start new businesses

 - conduct new research on women’s entrepreneurship